 Add in the milk, pumpkin purée, brown sugar, vanilla extract, ground cinnamon, and pumpkin pie spice.
 Whisk again until everything is well mixed.

-Set a slice of bread or two into the pumpkin egg bath, leaving it in for just a few moments so that it can soak some up.
+Set a slice of bread or two into the pumpkin egg bath, leaving it in for about 10 seconds so that it can soak some up.

-Flip the bread over, and repeat the brief soak.
+Flip the bread over, and repeat the 10 second soak.

 Transfer the soaked bread to the griddle or pan.
-Cook for about three minutes.
+Cook for about 3 minutes.

-Flip the pumpkin french toast over, and cook for another three minutes.
+Flip the pumpkin French toast over, and cook for another 3 minutes.
 Re-grease with a bit of butter, and repeat the dipping and cooking process with the remaining slices of bread.

 Serving:

-I wanted to add a nice, nutty crunch to this dish.
+I also wanted to add a nice, nutty crunch to this dish.
 So I toasted some lovely hazelnuts to serve with it.
-See my post on how to toast and peel hazelnuts for easy instructions on how to do it yourself.
+See my post on how to roast and peel hazelnuts for easy instructions on how to do it yourself.

-I served the pumpkin french toast drizzled with a bit of maple syrup and slathered with cinnamon sugar butter.
-Then I added a few toasted hazelnuts and sifted some powdered sugar on top.
+I served the pumpkin French toast drizzled with a bit of maple syrup and slathered with cinnamon sugar butter.
+Then I added a few toasted hazelnuts and used a sifter to sift some powdered sugar on top.

 Don't be afraid to get a bit messy with the powdered sugar.
 It has a pretty effect on the plate as it doesn't immediately melt there.